ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Other examples include the submission of anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).

+## Conventions and Definitions

+{::boilerplate bcp14}

+Encapsulated Request:

+: An HTTP request that is encapsulated in an HPKE-encrypted message; see
+  {{request}}.

+Encapsulated Response:

+: An HTTP response that is encapsulated in an HPKE-encrypted message; see
+  {{response}}.

+Oblivious Proxy Resource:

+: An intermediary that forwards requests and responses between clients and a single oblivious request resource.

+Oblivious Request Resource:

+: A resource that can receive an encapsulated request, extract the contents of that request, forward it to an oblivious target resource, receive a response, encapsulate that response, then return that response.

+Oblivious Target Resource:

+: The resource that is the target of an encapsulated request.
+This resource logically handles only regular HTTP requests and responses and so might be ignorant of the use of oblivious HTTP to reach it.

+This draft includes pseudocode that uses the functions and conventions defined in {{!HPKE}}.

+Encoding an integer to a sequence of bytes in network byte order is described using the function `encode(n, v)`, where `n` is the number of bytes and `v` is the integer value.
+The function `len()` returns the length of a sequence of bytes.

+Formats are described using notation from {{Section 1.3 of QUIC}}.

 # Key Configuration {#key-configuration}